 First, Sort Your Foods

-What you will want to do is sort your foods.
+What you will want to do is sort your food.
 Personally, I sort them by chicken, other meats, potatoes, snacks, bread, and breakfast.

 I suggest sorting whichever way makes sense to you.
-Sorting your foods will also help you determine how many bags you may need.
+Sorting your food will also help you determine how many bags you may need.